 (b) The Committee members shall be proposed, seconded and elected at the Annual General Meeting and shall be eligible to remain in office for three years.

 (c) Any vacancy occurring by resignation or otherwise may be provisionally filled by the Committee appointing a co-opted member, and any member so chosen shall retire at the next Annual General Meeting but shall be eligible for re-election at that meeting.

 (d) The Committee shall additionally appoint a Secretary/Treasurer or a Secretary and a Treasurer who shall be ex-officio members of the Committee.

 (e) Committee meetings shall be held from time to time when deemed necessary by the Chairman and/or the Secretary or when requested by at least three members of the Committee.
-The Chairman and/or Secretary shall give all the members of the Committee not less than seven days’ oral or written notice of a meeting and the quorum for any Committee meeting shall be five Committee members present.
+The Chairman and/or Secretary shall give all the members of the Committee not less than seven days’ oral or written notice of a meeting and the quorum for any Committee meeting shall be four Committee members present.
 The Chairman or, if he is not present, another member as acting Chairman, shall chair each Committee meeting.
 Decisions of the Committee shall be made by a simple majority vote of the Committee members present.
 In the event of equal votes the Chairman or the acting Chairman of that meeting shall have the casting vote.
 The Secretary, or another person as directed by the Chairman or acting Chairman, shall take the minutes, which shall be circulated to Committee members if possible, within eight days of the Committee meeting.